 If you want me to invest in your business idea, please read this first.

 Public speaking, hosting and event improvement consulting.
 If you want me to help with, host or speak at your event, take a look at this.
 I wrote it in a bad mood when the event I was speaking at started late.
 The ten thousand hours I have spent preparing speakers for the TEDxKazimierz stage, hosting, and organising events has had a noticeable impact on me.
 I don’t accept badly organised events.
 I offer to help make them better if the organisers are interested.
-My own speaking and hosting skills have improved in recent three years.
+My own speaking and hosting skills have improved in recent years.
 I am still learning.